Fighting Disease: Brazil

-When the program began in 1996, Brazil administered only 1,276 Mectizan® treatments (donated by Merck).
-This number was vastly short of the amount needed to treat the eligible population of 4,500 twice-yearly to prevent the onset of permanent blindness.
-Between 2001 and 2012, the Brazilian program administered 24 semiannual treatments reaching at least 85 percent coverage.
+In 1996, the first year of mass drug administration in Brazil, 1,276 Mectizan® treatments (donated by Merck) were distributed.
+This was vastly short of the amount needed to treat the eligible population of 4,500 twice-yearly to prevent the onset of blindness.
+Between 2001 and 2013, the Brazilian program administered 24 semiannual treatments reaching at least 85 percent coverage.
 Consistently maintaining this level of coverage is vital to the eventual elimination of river blindness.
-The latest surveys show that Brazil is close to suppressing onchocerciasis transmission in its shared part of the Yanomami region.
+The latest surveys show that Brazil is close to suppressing transmission in its shared part of the Yanomami region.
 Currently, quarterly treatments are being provided to 10 areas within Brazil's Amazonas focus, and prevalence of infection dropped from 14.7 percent in 2007 to 4 percent in 2012 .